winitzki/scall/tutorial/programming_dhall.md

 In this way, the Church encoding enables fold-like aggregations to be implemented without recursion.

 For an arbitrary Church-encoded data type `C`, the "fold" function is the identity function of type `C → C` with first two arguments flipped.
+In practice, it is easier to use the data type `C` itself as a "fold"-like function.
 We will show some examples of aggregations in the next subsections.

 ### Pretty-printing a binary tree